-Plano Truck Accident Lawyer
+Plano Truck Accident

 Since 1997, Plano truck accident lawyer Doug Goyen has represented people injured in 18 wheeler, truck accident injury, and other commercial vehicle collisions.
 We have settled thousands of auto accident injury cases, including a number of trucking companies to pay for injuries caused by truck accidents.
 For our clients, the Law Office of Doug Goyen provides experienced, aggressive, and powerful representation.

 You have no way to control what other drivers do.
 You can, however, reclaim control of your life after a car accident.
-The first step on the road to recovery is to contact a car accident attorney who will protect your rights, seek the compensation you deserve, and ultimately help guide you through your case with the experience, expertise, and desire for justice that your case deserves.
+The first step on the road to recovery is to contact a Plano auto accident attorney who will protect your rights, seek the compensation you deserve, and ultimately help guide you through your case with the experience, expertise, and desire for justice that your case deserves.

 If you need a Plano truck accident lawyer, call (972) 599 4100.
 We will get started on your case right away.